joshua-decoder/joshua-decoder.github.com/5.0/pipeline.md

 These steps are discussed below, after a few intervening sections about high-level details of the pipeline.

+## Managing groups of experiments

+The real utility of the pipeline comes when you use it to manage groups of experiments.
+Typically, we have a held-out test set, and want to vary a number of training parameters to determine what effect this has on BLEU scores or some other metric.
+Joshua comes with a script `$JOSHUA/scripts/training/summarize.pl` that collects information from a group of runs and reports them to you.
+This script works so long as you organize your runs as follows:

+1. Your runs should be grouped together in a root directory, which I'll call `$RUNDIR`.

+2. For comparison purposes, the runs should all be evaluated on the same test set.

+3. Each run in the run group should be in its own numbered directory, shown with the files used by the summarize script:

+       $RUNDIR/
+           1/
+               README.txt
+               test/
+                   final-bleu
+                   final-times
+               [other files]
+           2/
+               README.txt
+               ...

+You can get such directories using the `--rundir N` flag to the pipeline.

+Run directories can build off each other.
+For example, `1/` might contain a complete baseline run.
+If you wanted to just change the tuner, you don't need to rerun the aligner and model builder, so you can reuse the results by supplying the second run with the information it needs that was computed in step 1:

+    $JOSHUA/bin/pipeline.pl \
+      --first-step tune \
+      --grammar 1/grammar.gz \
+      ...

+More details are below.

 ## Grammar options

 Joshua can extract three types of grammars: Hiero grammars, GHKM, and SAMT grammars.
 As described